KFC and Chipotle launched new plant-based products nationwide. They probably won’t be the last.

 “It’s no longer fringe for a company to be doing this — it’s becoming mainstream, and more are seeing it as a necessity” to offer such options, said Sean Cash, an economist with the Friedman School of Nutrition Science and Policy at Tufts University.

 Cash also pointed to conditions that have factored into the growth in demand and availability of plant-based proteins.
-At a time when the coronavirus pandemic pushed more to grocery-shop and eat at home, more meat alternatives were available in some stores, Cash said.
-He added that supply-chain issues with traditional meats may have pushed consumers to try the alternatives.
+At a time when the pandemic pushed more to shop and eat at home, more meat alternatives were available in some stores, Cash said.
+He added that supply chain issues with traditional meats may have pushed consumers to try the alternatives.
 That also comes amid increased awareness of the environmental impact of animal-based products, he said.

-The chains are “targeting the still relatively small but rapidly growing segment of the population interested in plant-based alternatives to meat, which is increasingly understood to be potentially harmful to health and the environment,” Marion Nestle, a professor emerita of nutrition, food studies and public health at New York University, said in an email to The Post.
+The chains are “targeting the still relatively small but rapidly growing segment of the population interested in plant-based alternatives to meat, which is increasingly understood to be potentially harmful to health and the environment,” Marion Nestle, a professor emerita of nutrition, food studies and public health at New York University, said in an email to The Washington Post.

 Nestle said the companies “must think there is a market for plant-based alternatives and want to bring people who want these alternatives into their stores.”